 COMP is the acronym of the four factors that underly (human) behavior: Competency, Opportunity, Motivation, and Perception.
 Each factor can be compared to an internal traffic light.
 Only when all four lights are green, the behavior at hand will occur.

-The COMP model facilitates the root cause analysis of unsuccessful behavioral change.
+The COMP model facilitates the root cause analysis of failed behavioral change.
 If a satisfactory answer cannot be given to any of the questions below, the behavior will not change.

 These four COMP factors of behavior are interrelated.
 Any factor can trigger another.
 Therefore, if directly increasing one factor is rather hard, indirectly raising it through strengthening another factor might create the required leverage.

-The COMP model is applicable for improving individual behavior up to altering the corporate behavior of an entire company.
-Do not hesitate to ask for assistance if you want to apply this in your situation or organization.
+The COMP model is applicable from improving individual behavior up to altering the collective behavior of an entire organization.
+Do not hesitate to ask for assistance if you want to apply this in your situation.